Root Canal Therapy For Tooth Pain In Plano

 A root canal is a procedure to carefully remove decay in infected areas of your tooth.
 During root canal therapy, our skilled team gently removes infected pulp in your tooth and then cleans out the harmful bacteria that may have invaded.

 After this process is complete, your dentist will fill the formerly infected area with antibiotic medicine and then permanently seal the tooth.
 Some teeth will require crowns; here at The Plano Dentist near Allen, TX, we use beautiful porcelain crowns that should match your natural teeth, and help preserve your dental health for years to come.

 Some signs that you might need root canal therapy may include:

 - Abscesses | If an abscess (which will feel a bit like a bump on your gums above the tooth) forms on your gums, it can mean that you have an infection in your tooth.

 - Sensitivity | Hot and cold sensitivity can be a sign that your tooth is fighting an infection.
 Although it is not always an indicator of whether you need a root canal, sensitivity can be one of the symptoms.

 - Swelling | If your gums start to swell or become tender around a tooth, it can indicate that the tooth may be struggling with an infection.

-If you would like to know more about root canal therapy or other general dentistry treatments, please give us a call today!
+If you are experiencing tooth pain or sensitivity and would like to know more about root canal therapy or other general dentistry treatments, please give us a call, text, or email today!
 Our friendly dentist is here and ready to work with you if you are near Plano, Frisco, or Allen, TX!